 Begin by exploring our range of services!

 Still waiting on your I-918 petition and I-765 work permit?
 You may have received the vague label of “administrative processing,” a status that often stretches into an immigration case delay of 18–24 months.
 A Pro Se Mandamus lawsuit can shrink that window to roughly 60 days.
-Below you’ll see how Mandamus works, how it differs from administrative processing, and when to deploy our five-step DIY kit.
+Below you’ll see how Mandamus works, how it differs from administrative processing, and when to deploy our five-step process.

 Mandamus vs. Administrative Processing: Key Differences